Landlords have a statutory duty to apply for a licence for certain properties that are in multiple occupancy (HMOs).

 If your property was licensed under the Additional licensing scheme then you cannot apply for a renewal.
 Additional schemes end after five years.
-A new scheme covering Bevois, Bargate, Portswood and Swaythling will come into force on 1 October 2018.
+A new scheme covering Bevois, Bargate, Portswood and Swaythling came into force on 1 October 2018.

-If your property is licensed under the Mandatory HMO licensing scheme and you want to continue letting the property when the current license expires, you will need to apply to renew the license two months before the current license expires.
+If your property is licensed under the Mandatory HMO licensing scheme and you want to continue letting the property when the current licence expires, you will need to apply to renew the licence two months before the current licence expires.

 We will contact you three months before it expires with details of how to reapply.

 Address: HMO Licensing Team, Regulatory Services, Civic Centre, Southampton SO14 7LY

 For further information you can look at our HMO frequently asked questions (PDF).